 - a) Services: Treatment of diseases of the gums and supporting structures of the teeth and/or implants. - b) Limitations: - Periodontal scaling and root planing are limited to once per quadrant in any 24month period. - Coverage for periodontal maintenance procedure under Class I, Preventive. - A separate charge for post-operative care done within 3 months following periodontal surgery is not covered. - Full mouth debridement is limited to once in a 2-year period for members under age 19.
-For members age 19 and over, full mouth debridement is limited to once in a 2-year period only if there has been no cleaning (prophylaxis, periodontal maintenance) within 24 months. - Osseous surgery is covered for a maximum of 2 quadrants per visit. - Bone replacement grafts are covered once per quadrant in a 3-year period.

-• Additional periodontal surgical procedures by the same dentist to the same site within a 3-year period of an initial periodontal surgery are not covered.
+For members age 19 and over, full mouth debridement is limited to once in a 2-year period only if there has been no cleaning (prophylaxis, periodontal maintenance) within 24 months. - Osseous surgery is covered for a maximum of 2 quadrants per visit. - Bone replacement grafts are covered once per quadrant in a 3-year period. - Additional periodontal surgical procedures by the same dentist to the same site within a 3-year period of an initial periodontal surgery are not covered.

 4.3.2.5.
-An esthesia Services
+Anesthesia Services

-- a) General anesthesia or IV sedation in conjunction with a covered surgical procedure performed in a dental office. - b) General anesthesia or IV sedation when necessary due to concurrent medical conditions.
+- a) General anesthesia or IV sedation in conjunction with a covered surgical procedure performed in a dental office. - b) General anesthesia or IV sedation when necessary due to concurrent medical conditions. - c) Nitrous oxide when in conjunction with a covered dental service.